mikkorautiainen/Barebone-Boggle-Chatbot/README.md

 ## License

 Distributed under the MIT License.
-See ´LICENSE´ for more information.
+See [LICENSE](LICENSE) for more information.

 ## Acknowledgements
 - [CRM-service Oy](https://crmservice.com)